-By the 1660's, Hilton was in Barbados, a small British island colony involved in the growing of sugar cane.
-Growers in Barbados were in need of new land in which to grow sugar and other crops and, thus, Captain Hilton was sent by a group of planters to the Carolinas to find new land.
-On September 28, 1663, aboard his ship "The Adventure," Hilton sighted the "head" of the island which now bares his name.
-An account of his exploration, published in London in 1664, attracted the early settlers to Hilton Head Island.
+By the 1600s, Hilton was in Barbados, a small British island colony involved in the growing of sugar cane.
+Growers in Barbados were in need of new land in which to grow sugar and other crops; thus, Captain Hilton was sent by a group of planters to the Carolinas to find new land.
+On September 28, 1663, aboard his ship "The Adventure," Hilton sighted the "head" of the island which now bears his name.
+In 1664, an account of his exploration was published in London, England.
+This attracted the early settlers to Hilton Head Island.

 If you would like more information about the DAR, including membership requirements,

 please email our chapter contact.

 Please visit our National and State Society home pages below:

 National Society Daughters of the American Revolution